Sin-tel/tokisona/reference.md

 	 | x li ni: [sentence]

 ## typecasting
-changing the type of a variable automatically typecasts it.
+changing how you call a variable automatically typecasts it.

 * number to string: produces a string like `"mute mute luka wan"`.
 * string to number: badly tries to infer the number of objects in the sentence. see 'nanpa akesi.tps'.
 * number to boolean: `ala` = `lon ala`, every other number = `lon`
 * boolean to number: `lon ala` = `ala`, `lon` = `wan`

-* boolean to string: obvious
+* boolean to string: `"lon"`, `"lon ala"`
 * string to boolean: strings containing an even amount of "ala" will produce "lon"
 	* strings containing an odd amount will produce "lon ala".
 	* "toki" => `lon`